Khudai Khidmatgar: From mass movement to political party

 More, with the introduction of provincial autonomy under the Government of India Act 1935, the first limited election were held in NWFP in 1936.
 Ghaffar Khan was banned from the province.
 His brother, Dr Khan Sahib, led the party to a narrow victory and became Chief Minister.
 Ghaffar Khan returned to Peshawar in triumph on 29 August 1937 on what the Peshawar daily Khyber Mail called the happiest day of his life.
 During the two-year stint of the Congress party under Dr Khan Sahib as Chief minister, major reforms were introduced including land reforms, promotion of the teaching of Pashto and the release of political prisoners.

 On Congress directive, the ministries in eight out of eleven provinces resigned in protest against Britain's not promising India independence after the War.
 The decision to resign proved a pivotal moment in Indian history, in the Frontier, it was instrumental in giving those groups that opposed the Khudai Khidmatgar movement the opportunity to broaden their constituency.

-Subhash Chandra Bose
+Escape of Subhash Chandra Bose

 The KK's activists role in helping Subhash Chandra Bose's escape in 1943 has largely been ignored until recently.
-In 1943, Amir Khan Khattak along with four other people received Subhash Chandra Bose at Nowshera Railway Station.
+In 1941, Amir Khan Khattak along with four other people received Subhash Chandra Bose at Nowshera Railway Station.
 He had come to make his escape to Nazi Germany via Afghanistan.
 Disguised as a Muslim, Subhash was taken to Khattak's village Dak Ismailkhel on the request of Mian Akbar Shah from Faqir Chand's house in Peshawar.
 He stayed with him for two days before leaving in a Pashtun attire for the German Embassy in Kabul leading to his journey to Germany and finally Japan.
 Agha Haider Ali of the Afghan National bank, helped Bose get in touch with the Kabul authorities and with his travel plans.